 The Fire Department actively participates in collaborative efforts with Concord Hospital, Riverbend Community Mental Health, and the Concord Regional Visiting Nurses Association for effective patient care, particularly for patients suffering from mental health conditions.
-During the second quarter of FY 2017, the NH Bureau of Emergency Medical Services approved a proposal for a mobile integrated health care project, which would permit such patients to be seen at their homes or to be transported to a Riverbend facility for clinical follow-up.
-The Fire Department is also actively pursuing ways to communicate to residents about the treatment options available for substance abuse.
+During the third quarter of FY 2017, the partnership with Riverbend was implemented.
+The Fire Department is also actively pursuing ways to communicate with residents about the treatment options available for substance abuse.